“The greatest enemy of knowledge is not ignorance; it is an illusion of knowledge.”

 - Knowledge identification that is typical to strategy and operations

 - Knowledge collection to share with others

-- Knowledge reviewing to evaluate its relevancy, accuracy, and applicability
+- Knowledge reviewing to evaluate its relevance, accuracy, and applicability

 - Knowledge sharing using documentation, informal posts, and collaborative activities